wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

 *   (1) This subsection---

-    *   (a) applies to a country if it is not a country with whose government New Zealand has a reciprocal agreement or convention, in force under [section 19][335] of the Social Welfare (Transitional Provisions) Act 1990, that relates to the veteran's pension; and
+    *   (a) applies to a country if it is not a country with whose government New Zealand has a reciprocal agreement or convention, in force under [section 19][336] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990, that relates to the veteran's pension; and

     *   (b) applies to a person if he or she has left New Zealand at a time when he or she was---